webvijayi/instasell-acp-woocommerce/readme.txt

-=== InstaSell with ACP for WooCommerce ===
+=== Instant Checkout via ACP Agentic Commerce for WooCommerce ===
 Contributors: webvijayi
-Tags: chatgpt, acp, checkout, ai-commerce, stripe, selling Requires at least: 5.0
+Tags: chatgpt, acp, checkout, woocommerce, stripe Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 1.0.4
+Stable tag: 1.0.0
 Requires PHP: 7.4
 WC requires at least: 5.0
 WC tested up to: 8.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enable the Agentic Commerce Protocol (ACP) allowing "Buy it in ChatGPT" functionality - help WooCommerce store owners sell more with AI-powered checkout.
+Enable "Buy it in ChatGPT" with Agentic Commerce Protocol (ACP) for your WooCommerce store.
+AI-powered checkout integration.

 == Description ==

-InstaSell enables any WooCommerce-powered website to participate in the **Agentic Commerce Protocol (ACP)**—the open standard that powers **"Buy it in ChatGPT" and other AI agent-driven checkouts**.
+Instant Checkout ACP enables any WooCommerce-powered website to participate in the **Agentic Commerce Protocol (ACP)**—the open standard that powers **"Buy it in ChatGPT" and other AI agent-driven checkouts**.

 **Developed by Web Vijayi** to help WooCommerce store owners tap into the future of AI-powered commerce.